Old Empires: Deities

 Unlike the typical deities of the Forgotten Realms, the people of Mulhorand worship the gods of Egypt, such as Isis, Thoth, and Osiris.
 Unther (pages 35–49) describes Unther's people and society, geography, religion, personalities, and culture.
-The people of Unther primarily worship the Sumerian gods, including Ishtar and Ramman.
+The people of Unther primarily worship Mesopotamian gods, including Ishtar and Ramman.
 Chessenta (pages 50–64) describes Chessenta's people and society, geography, current economy, current politics, religion, personalities, mercenary companies, and culture.
 Pages 65–70 detail several short adventure scenarios appropriate for the Old Empires.
 Pages 71–80 detail the spells of Southern magic, a type of magic that is written in a manner that makes it undecipherable to a practitioner of standard magic.
 Pages 81–86 detail the magical items unique to the region.
 Page 87 consists of a chart to determine random encounters in Mulhorand.
 Pages 89–96 detail eight new monsters for the region, including the brown dragon, the dracosphinx, and the desert wraith.